terminalcloud/apps/docs/wallabag.md

 - MySQL pass: terminal

-Once the product is installed you will be able to use it directly or throught any of their [3rd Party apps](https://www.wallabag.org/downloads/)
+Once the product is installed you will be able to use it directly or through any of their [3rd Party apps](https://www.wallabag.org/downloads/)

 ## Documentation